SahilBasia/python_pickle_rce_patch/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I came across a challenge where i had to exploit and mitigate the python pickle serialization and was given 2 python files that i have shared in unpatched_code folder.
+I came across a challenge where I had to exploit and mitigate the python pickle serialization and was given 2 python files that i have shared in unpatched_code folder.

 On searching on internet i came accross a wonderful article.
 The link is - https://versprite.com/blog/application-security/into-the-jar-jsonpickle-exploitation/